Dominik1799/fs-testing-dashboard-infrastructure/README.md

 It uses NGINX for reverse proxy routing.
 Backend (API) is available under /api subroute, please check the app.conf to view NGINX settings.

 Everything is dockerized, inside this docker-compose is also mongo-express, which technically is not needed, it is only used for debugging so feel free to delete this service.
+At the time of writing this documentation, the app is running on a single UBUNTU server using the docker-compose inside this repository.
+Please notice the volumes declared inside (mainly for backend).
+These volumes are mapped to machine directory where WinSCP uploads testing reports and client downloader logs.
+Using these volumes the app is able to access the reports and logs.

 Every component is configurable using ENV variables, so when developing localy, create a ".env" file (yes, only .env without filename) in the root directory of a component you are developing and the variables inside this file will be available during the runtime of the program.